drewkennelly/foundation7/README.markdown

 ====================

 * Build modules for Orbit and Reveal - possibly as plugins for Views Slideshow
-* Style tabs
 * Add close buttons to alert boxes
-* Replace jquery.min.js with jQuery Update module integration
-* more to come...